 “I also received some valuable feedback on my feature (semi-final) screenplay, which was definitely worth the submission fee.
 Highly recommended!” – 2020 submitter

-Jessica Shadlock is the Development Manager at Temple Street, part of the premium scripted division of Boat Rocker Media.
+Jessica Shadlock works in development for Boat Rocker Studios’ Scripted division (formerly Temple Street) as Senior Manager, Creative Affairs.
 Jessica is responsible for developing television projects for the Canadian and international markets from concept to series order, collaborating with writers, creators and executives across the company’s drama and comedy slates.
 Jessica is particularly passionate about television that entertains, uplifts and illuminates untold stories and diverse perspectives.

-Prior to joining the Temple Street team, Jessica was Development Manager at Back Alley Film productions where she helped develop drama series Coroner (CBC) and Bellevue (CBC, WGN America) in addition to managing the company’s development slate and sourcing new projects and IP.
+Prior to joining the Temple Street team, Jessica was Development Manager at Back Alley Film productions where she helped develop drama series Coroner (CBC, The CW) and Bellevue (CBC, WGN America) in addition to managing the company’s development slate and sourcing new projects and IP.
 Jessica joined Back Alley in 2011, supporting the Executive Producers and company principals during the production of Bomb Girls (Global, Reelz) and the development and production of Played (CTV).
 A graduate of Ryerson’s RTA School of Media, Jessica got her start on set in the unscripted space on series including Canada’s Worst Driver and Come Dine with Me.

 - This competition is for “Feature Length” screenplays with a minimum of 75 pages and a maximum of 120 pages.